teal-finance/incorruptible/README.md

 ## 🗣️ Feedback

-If you have some suggestions, or need a new feature, please contact us, by opening an [issue], or at Teal.Finance@pm.me / [@TealFinance](https://twitter.com/TealFinance).
+If you have some suggestions or need a new feature, please open an [issue] or contact us at Teal.Finance@pm.me / [@TealFinance](https://twitter.com/TealFinance).

 Feel free to [pull a request][pr] too.